 FOR THE BURGERS:

-- 1/3 cup diced bell pepper (the smaller the better!)
+- 1/3 cup finely diced bell pepper (any color)

 - 1 jalapeño pepper